Skip to main content

 4. Will your state establish support orders for prior periods of support?
 If yes, please describe (for example, from the birth of the child, from date of separation, prenatal expenses, five years retroactive).

 Yes, Alaska will establish support for prior periods.
 For non-public assistance cases, we will establish support from the month the application for services was received.
-For cases with public assistance timeframes, the agency will establish arrears from the 1st month state assistance was provided, but not to exceed six years before the service on the NCP of the child support order, or a notice of paternity and financial responsibility, or a paternity complaint, whichever is earlier.
-15 AAC 125.105
+For cases with public assistance time frames, the agency will establish arrears from the 1st month state assistance was provided, but not to exceed six years before the service on the NCP of the child support order, or a notice of paternity and financial responsibility, or a paternity complaint, whichever is earlier.

 For Additional Information - exit disclaimer